 Arbitrary heap sizes

-In 5.8 the work towards incrementally reducing the time spent in V8 during startup was continued.
+In V8 v5.8 we continued the work towards incrementally reducing the time spent in V8 during startup.
 Reductions in the time spent compiling and parsing code, as well as optimizations in the IC system yielded ~5% improvements on our real-world startup workloads.

 Please check out our summary of API changes.
 This document is regularly updated a few weeks after each major release.